Skip to main content

 The RTMP URL gets your stream to the correct YouTube server, and the stream key tells that server exactly which channel it belongs to.

-You’ll find your stream key in your YouTube Studio dashboard,
+You’ll find your stream key in your YouTube Studio dashboard (see our step-by-step guide to finding your YouTube stream key),

 It’s a secret for a reason.
 Never share it publicly; treat it like a password to keep your channel secure.
 Together, the RTMP URL and your unique stream key form the complete connection needed for a successful YouTube live broadcast.